rahulramaprasad7/PES_Assignment/README.md

 > - Prayag Milan Desai

 **Description of repository contents:**
 >This repository contains three folders, each having a C program and an output file of that program.
-The description of the folders is as follows:
+The description of the folders are as follows:

 **Folder Problem1:**
 This folder contains the C code and the output file for the first problem of the first PES project.